History of Saturday Night's Main Event in Timeline

 March 18, 2006: Return to NBC

-June 2006: ECW Brand Relaunched
+June 2006: ECW Relaunch

 July 15, 2006: Saturday Night's Main Event XXXIII

-2006: Saturday Night's Main Event Revived
+2006: Saturday Night's Main Event Revival

-In 2006, Saturday Night's Main Event was revived as a "special series" to air occasionally on NBC, featuring the Raw, SmackDown, and ECW brand rosters.
+In 2006, Saturday Night's Main Event was revived as a "special series" to air occasionally on NBC as part of a deal between WWE and NBC Universal.
+The Raw, SmackDown, and ECW brand rosters appeared on the show.

 May 28, 2007: Saturday Night's Main Event XXXIV

-June 2, 2007: Saturday Night's Main Event XXXIV Aired
+June 2, 2007: Airing of Saturday Night's Main Event XXXIV

-On June 2, 2007, Saturday Night's Main Event XXXIV, which took place on May 28, aired on NBC, drawing a 2.2 rating.
+On June 2, 2007, Saturday Night's Main Event XXXIV, filmed on May 28, aired on NBC, drawing a 2.2 rating.

 August 13, 2007: Saturday Night's Main Event XXXV